graphpaperpress/Sell-Media/readme.txt

 = 1.5.1 =

 * New: Price groups, users are no longer limited to "small, medium, large", they can create infinite price groups and assign them to items.
-* New: Added Paypal log.txt file to admin settings
+* New: Added PayPal log.txt file to admin settings
 * New: Added field for admins to add CC accounts for paypal purchases
 * New: Added Option to change sort order on archive pages
 * New: Added POT file